Mowafak-Bahri/Docker-Web-Server-Terrafor/docs/DEVELOPMENT_NOTES.md

 8. **Production Networking & Observability**
    - Implemented a dedicated VPC, dual public subnets, and an Application Load Balancer terminating HTTPS with ACM.
    - Locked down security groups (ALB-only ingress) and added CloudWatch alarms for EC2 CPU saturation and ALB target health.
+   - Added the `enable_alb` flag so users can switch between a Free-Tier friendly setup and the paid production-grade stack.

 ## Lessons Learned